couchbaselabs/iOS-Couchbase/README.md

 The biggest thing we need help with is size optimization - currently a Release build adds about 15 MB to your application.
 We are targeting 5 MB for our initial round of optimizations.
 It can definitely go lower but that work might take longer.

+## Join us

+There is a [Google Group here for Mobile Couchbase](https://groups.google.com/group/mobile-couchbase).
+Let's talk about how to optimize the Erlang build, what the best Cocoa APIs are for CouchDB, how to take advantage of replication on mobile devices.
+It'll be fun.

 ## Getting Started

 These instructions assume you are familiar with how to make an iPhone app because you've done it a lot already.